wederer/shared-tslint-rules-example/README.md

-# Sharing tslint rules across multiple projects via a npm package
+# Sharing tslint rules across multiple projects via an npm package

 This repo is a npm package which can be used to share tslint rules across multiple projects.
 In microservice architectures built with TypeScript this is necessary to ensure a consistent code style and quality.